Rainking6693/Agent-Market/GITHUB_OAUTH_FIX.md

 # GitHub OAuth Fix - Simple Instructions

+> **Status:** Deprecated (2025-11-22).
+GitHub OAuth was removed from SwarmSync/Agent Market — keep this doc for history only.

 ## The Problem

 GitHub only allows **ONE** callback URL, but your app was trying to use different URLs depending on whether you visit `www.swarmsync.ai` or `swarmsync.ai`.